-In 2011 there were over 45,000 applicants for admission to allopathic medical school for the 19,517 places available for matriculation in the fall of 2012.
-The national average GPAs for accepted allopathic medical school students in 2012 were 3.63 for the science and math GPA and 3.68 for the overall GPA..
+In 2012 there were more than 48,000 applicants for admission to allopathic medical school for the 20,055 places available for matriculation in the fall of 2013.
+The national average GPAs for accepted allopathic medical school students in 2013 were 3.63 for the science and math GPA and 3.69 for the overall GPA..
 The AAMC has extensive tables of statistics regarding medical school admissions on the FACTS: Applicants, Matriculants, Enrollment, Graduates, M.D.-Ph.D., and Residency Applicants Data section of the AAMC web site.

 In 2010 for osteopathic medical schools, there were 14.087 applicants for the 5788 places for available for matriculation in the fall 2011 entering class.
 The national average GPAs for accepted osteopathic medical school students in 2011 were 3.36 for the science GPA and 3.48 for the overall GPA.
 For matriculation in fall 2012 the national average GPAs were 3.37 for the science GPA and 3.49 for the overall GPA).

 The ability to perform well on standardized tests is essential for admission to medical school and for subsequent licensure examinations.
 Although individual medical schools place different levels of emphasis on the MCAT scores, they are especially important because they are the only common metric among all applicants.
 For the 2013 entering medical school class the national averages of accepted allopathic medical school applicants were 10.0 in Verbal Reasoning, 10.6 in Physical Sciences, and 10.8 in Biological Sciences.